h-illman/eye-bert/README.md

 cable, regenerates the expected PRBS locally, and compares every received bit against the expected pattern.
 Mismatches are counted as bit errors.

-By sweeping TX/RX parameters — voltage swing, pre-emphasis, CTLE gain — and counting errors at each operating point, the system builds **BER waterfall curves**.
+By sweeping TX/RX parameters (voltage swing, pre-emphasis, CTLE gain) and counting errors at each operating point, the system builds **BER waterfall curves**.
 A phase interpolator sweep accumulates a 2D histogram of the received signal, rendered as an **eye diagram heatmap**.

-The HPS ARM core (Linux, Cortex-A55/A76) acts as the controller — writing config registers and reading BER counters over an AXI-Lite bridge, running Python sweep scripts, and rendering results with Matplotlib.
+The HPS ARM core (Linux, Cortex-A55/A76) acts as the controller, writing config registers and reading BER counters over an AXI-Lite bridge, running Python sweep scripts, and rendering results with Matplotlib.